Community-wide Children's Health Assessment & Planning Survey (CCHAPS)

 What is CCHAPS?

-Cook Children’s conducts a formal community health needs assessment to help fulfill our system’s Promise -- to improve the health of every child through the prevention and treatment of illness, disease and injury.
+Cook Children’s conducts a formal community health needs assessment to help fulfill our system’s Promise -- to improve the well-being of every child in our care and our communities.

 The Community-wide Children's Health Assessment & Planning Survey (CCHAPS), available in English and Spanish, gathers statistically representative data of children ages 0–17 living in Collin, Denton, Grayson, Hood, Johnson, Parker, Tarrant and Wise counties.